piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-30-notable-changes.md

         ```

    2. Clearly describe the impact, required actions, and any relevant details.
-3. Within the same directory, include supporting files, such as migration scripts or configuration examples.
+2. Within the same directory, include supporting files, such as migration scripts or configuration examples.

 ## Integration with Release Notes

-When a directory with the corresponding release name exists, its content is automatically included in the KEB release notes.
-For example: [1.22.1](https://github.com/kyma-project/kyma-environment-broker/releases/tag/1.22.1)
+When a [notable-changes-to-release](../notable-changes-to-release) directory contains at least one file, a release GitHub action creates a corresponding directory in the [notable-changes](../notable-changes) directory for the specific KEB release version (e.g., `notable-changes/1.22.1`).

 All notable changes are also bundled into the bi-weekly KCP package.
 For example, if the previous KEB version included in a KCP package was 1.21.30 and the next is 1.21.39, all notable changes from versions 1.21.31 through 1.21.39 will be included in that KCP package’s release notes.